ba-st/Ansible/docs/WorkerQueue.md

 minion resume
 ````

-Here's the complete script, open a new image and on a playground evaluate:
+Here's the complete script, open a new Pharo image and evaluate it on a Playground

 ```Smalltalk
 | connection channel result minion |